 - Alternating between sitting and standing.

-- When sitting, pick an office chair that’s best for long hours without hurting your back or neck.
+- When sitting, pick an office chair that’s best for long hours without hurting your back or neck as suggested by Chair throne.

 - Using a bluetooth device so you can move around the office as you answer a phone call.